tienmt/ghscenmis/README.md

 ## **References**

-* Li, Q., & T. (2020). *Graphical Horseshoe: Bayesian Estimation of Sparse Precision Matrices*.
+* Li, Y., Craig, B. A., and Bhadra, A. (2019).
+The graphical horseshoe estimator for inverse covariance matrices.
+Journal of Computational and Graphical Statistics, 28(3):747–757.*.

 ---